orangci/dots/README.md

 Hosts:
 - komashi (PC ~ Hyprland)
-- helicon (portable USB, meant to be plugged in to any machine ~ Hyprland)
+- sirius (portable USB, meant to be plugged in to any machine ~ Hyprland)
 - gensokyo (homelab/server)

 <!-- ## screenshots